-Amounts presented above include share-based compensation expense of \$0.8 million for fiscal year 2017, which is recorded as discontinued operations related to employees of our Compute business and share-based compensation expense of \$0.4 million for fiscal year 2015 related to employees terminated in conjunction with the Automotive divestiture in August 2015.
+Amounts presented above include share-based compensation expense of \$0.8 million for fiscal year 2017, which is recorded as discontinued operations related to employees of our Compute business.

-As of September 29, 2017, the total unrecognized compensation costs, adjusted for estimated forfeitures, related to outstanding stock options, restricted stock awards and units including awards with time-based and performance-based vesting was \$62.1 million, which we expect to recognize over a weighted-average period of 2.5 years.
+As of September 28, 2018, the total unrecognized compensation costs related to outstanding stock options, restricted stock awards and units including awards with timebased and performance-based vesting was \$51.3 million, which we expect to recognize over a weighted-average period of 2.4 years.